ging/fiware-usage-control/README.md

 ```
 sudo docker ps
 ```

-Once you have all up and running you can continue to follow the demo video for the next steps.
+Once you have everything up and running, you can continue to follow the demo video for the next steps.

 [Demo Video](https://drive.google.com/file/d/1o_4KPLG026xG67lXitQeAj98rbZjCGx7/view?usp=sharing)